AdaGold/video-store-api/README.md

 #### `POST /movies`
 Create a new movie in the video store inventory.

+Upon success, this request should return the `id` of the movie created.

 Request body:

 | Field         | Datatype            | Description